oramabo/Cyber-Challenges/XMas-CTF 2018/Writeups.md

 3. Play it using the Spectrogram setting
 4. Translate mp3 into Morse Code

-...At this point, you should get `github com gooogal xmas`
+   At this point, you should get `github com gooogal xmas`

 5. Google the message and navigate to the found GitHub repository
 6. Translate all the uppercase letters in line 5 of the text file to ROT13